alexrodic/Conscience-by-Design/Framework Conscience by Design for ethical aligned technology/Framework.md

 Generation of Creation translating its moral and humanistic principles into operational standards for technology, governance and education.

-# CONSCIENCE BY DESIGN: A FRAMEWORK FOR ETHICALLY ALIGNED TECHNOLOGY
+# Conscience by Design: A Framework for Ethically Aligned Technology

 Executive Summary